XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

 If everything works properly, you can add some Cloud functionality to the app.

 ### Server Project
-You will now modify the Web API code in the 'Server' project, to send a message to an Azure Storage Queue whenever a new insurance is sold.
+We will now modify the Web API code in the 'Server' project, to send a message to an Azure Storage Queue whenever a new insurance is sold.
 This way, remote systems can process the information.

 In the Server project, add a Nuget package to enable use of Azure Storage Queues: